Joey Wendle Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.61 team ERA that ranks 29th among all league pitching staffs.
+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- Rockies pitchers combine to allow the most home runs in baseball (138 total, 1.4 per game).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.56).

-- Lambert makes his first start of the season for the Rockies.
+- Rockies pitchers combine to give up the fourth-most home runs in baseball (138 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.